rolandstarke/node-cache-manager-fs-hash/README.md

 ## How it works

 The filename is determined by the md5 hash of the `key`.
 (The `key` is also saved in the file to detect hash collisions.
 In this case it will just return a cache miss).
-Writing, reading and deleting is done with .lock files so that multible instances of the library (e.g. using the cluster module) dosn't interfere each other.
+Writing, reading, and deleting is performed with .lock files so that multiple instances of the library (e.g. using the cluster module) do not interfere with one another.

 ## Tests